 We will continue our botany studies with Autumn Summers, deepening our skills in plant identification and botanical nomenclature.
 A 3-day botanical field study to Hastings Reserve is part of this module.

 Students must have completed a first-year comprehensive herbal program or otherwise show proficiency in a Western herbal materia medica, basic anatomy and physiology, conditions and therapeutics as well as basic medicine making skills.
 Upon registration, a phone interview will be setup to ascertain if this program is a good fit for you.
 While a desire to be a clinician is not necessary for admission, the financial means, drive and motivation for completion of studies is key.

-In addition to classroom lecture and experiential “hands-on” core intensives, each student is expected to work independently or in teams to complete assignments on schedule before the next module begins.
+In addition to classroom lecture and experiential “hands-on” core intensives, each student is expected to work independently or in teams to complete assignments on schedule.
 Certification is based on participation and successful completion of all assignments.